mysterioustrousers/MTPocket/README.md

 	- a status property with common status codes mapped to easy to remember/autocompleted enums.
 	- the format the response is in (JSON/XML/TEXT).
 2. It allows you to have fine grained control, if you want it, or you can use convenience methods.
-3. It allows you to either call it synchronously so you can control what queue its on, which I like, or asynchronously on a global queue, if you don't care.
+3. It allows you to either call it synchronously so you can control what queue its on, which I like, or asynchronously if you want to monitor progress, etc.
 4. It's dead simple, two simple components, a request and response object.
 5. The enums help a lot and clearly imply your options.
 6. Easily upload files as multipart/form-data.